Automated investigation and response (AIR) in Office 365

 The security playbooks you'll get with AIR are designed to tackle the most frequent threats that organizations face today.
 They're based on input from Security Operations and Incident Response teams, including those who help defend Microsoft and our customers assets.

 Security playbooks are rolling out in phases

 As part of AIR, security playbooks are rolling out in phases.
-During Phase 1 (the preview began rolling out in April 2019), several playbooks were released that include recommendations for actions that security administrators review and approve:
+Phase 1 is now generally available and includes several playbooks that provide recommendations for actions that security administrators can review and approve:

 - User-reported phish message

 Phase 1 also includes support for manual e-mail investigations (using Threat Explorer).

 Phase 2 is now progress with the following playbooks in public preview, providing recommendations for actions and aiding security administrators in investigating issues:

 Further playbooks will be released as they are completed.
 Visit the Microsoft 365 Roadmap to see what else is planned and coming soon.